MicrosoftDocs/VBA-Docs/api/Excel.PlotArea.InsideTop.md

 # PlotArea.InsideTop property (Excel)

 Returns the distance from the chart edge to the inside top edge of the plot area, in points.
-Read-write  **Double**.
+Read/write  **Double**.

 ## Syntax